 The Kelvin was an important decor choice for this project.
 These particular fixtures were chosen in 3000K to impart a warm, welcoming aura to the sanctuary and lobby, as opposed to a more harsh blue light 5000K.

-Another important design choice is CRI, or color rendering index.
-Color rendering index is a way to measure how true-to-life a light fixture renders color.
+Another important design choice is CRI or color rendering index.
+The color rendering index is a way to measure how true-to-life a light fixture renders color.
 Our customer chose the highest CRI possible for this project — 90+.
 A higher CRI allows colors to appear as they would in daylight — bright, vivid, and saturated.